microsoft/pxt-adafruit/docs/courses/maker/general/maker-tools-techniques.md

 A gusset brace can prop something up vertically or can lend support to a structure.
 Cut the corners off a piece of cardboard to easily make 90-degree gusset braces, or make one at a different angle if needed, then trace it to make exact copies.
 For larger braces, it can be handy to draw lines alongside the brace to indicate where your hot glue will go.
 Apply the glue next to or on the lines, then attach the gusset brace.

 Sewing techniques
-You can use conductive thread to attach NeoPixels to the Circuit Playground Express and control their light patterns.
+You can use conductive thread to attach NeoPixels to the @boardname@ and control their light patterns.
 See below for some general sewing tips, and see the Fabric Friend and Wearable NeoPixels projects for further details on working with NeoPixels.

 https://www.youtube.com/watch?v=hbYOFt85KjQ